ENR813/BlenderBulletPhysicsAddon/README.md

 - install the BulletAddonSimple.zip file in blender as an Addon
 - download Workingtest.blend
 - run the python script thats open

 Press Space to Start And Stop the Simulation!
-Will SHOW up as debug lines of the selected Mesh!
+It will shop up as debug lines of the selected Mesh!

 WARNING may Crash Blender.

 Works With Blender 3.5

 # For Contributers: